Transportation : Bus Rider's Handbook

 Students who wish to ride a bus other than their assigned bus (i.e., Going home with a friend, going to a babysitter, etc.) should provide their own transportation.
 This means parents are responsible for providing this type of transportation.

 In special circumstances, it may be possible for a student to obtain a bus pass to ride a different bus, however, passes will only be issued on a space available basis and for one time only.
-Passes for this type of transportation MUST be obtained from the school principal.
+Passes for this type of transportation MUST be obtained from Transportation.
 Notes to the Bus Driver are not acceptable in lieu of passes.
 Passes will not be issued for more than one day at time.
-A written request must be submitted to the principal by the parent before a bus pass will be considered.
+A written request must be submitted to Transportation by the parent before a bus pass will be considered.

 The task of transporting students safely and efficiently can only be successfully accomplished with the cooperation and help of parents who are encouraged to reinforce safety guidelines with their children and to support and appreciate disciplinary measures.
 All of these polices are designed to help insure a SAFE and pleasant ride for ALL students.
 Knowledge and support by parents concerning student responsibilities and disciplinary guidelines will help the children retain their privilege of riding a school bus.
 Listed below are responsibilities which parents should assume in order to reach the goal of a safe ride for everyone.

-- Make sure your children are at the bus stop five (5) minutes before scheduled bus arrival.
+- Make sure your children are at the bus stop ten (10) minutes before scheduled bus arrival.
 Be sure they dress appropriately for the weather, since they may have to wait in the rain or cold.

 - Supervise your children to, from, and at the bus stop for their safety and protection.